-Deliverable 7: Test Plan and Programmed Prototype
+Deliverable 7: Test Plan (7a) and Programmed Prototype (7b)

 You need to be done with the development of your system's prototype to at least "beta" quality in preparation for user testing.
 That means all features to be tested and the associated controls and aesthetics must be done.
 You will likely need to have simulated the back end of at least parts of your system, depending on its complexity.
 The completed prototype "beta" release should include an executable file or URL, and a README file.
-A good README file contains information on system installation, operation, and unsupported features and bugs.
 A good README file contributes to a successful UX.
+It describes the installation procedure and runtime environment, lists unsupported features and bugs, and provides introductory user operation instructions.
+The instructor will use the README to evaluate your prototype.